 When the skin is pink and fresh and is newly formed, you can stop using it.

 Keep this product out of reach of children.
 Do not use or take this product or any other supplement if you are under the age of 18 or pregnant or nursing a baby, or if you have any medical conditions, or taking any prescription medications or other medications.

-Seek the advice and guidance of a licenced and qualified physician before taking any dietary supplement or using any product.
+Seek the advice and guidance of a licensed and qualified physician before taking any dietary supplement or using any product.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
-The Food and Drug Administration have not approved or evaluated these statements.
+The Food and Drug Administration has not approved or evaluated these statements.